-Top 20 most followed TikTok accounts – Charli D'Amelio, Zach King, more | Dexerto.com
+Top 20 most followed TikTok accounts: Charli D'Amelio, Addison Rae, more - Dexerto

 TikTok has established itself as a perfect platform to allow videos to go viral, reaching millions of online users, but who should you be following on the app?
-Well, let's take a look at the top 20 accounts.
+Let’s take a look at the top 20 TikTok accounts.

 For those who don’t know a lot about the app itself, TikTok is a social media service that was launched back in 2017 for iOS and Android, owned by ByteDance.